A Closer Look at the Ontario Housing Market Over the Years

 However, with this many twists and turns in Ontario’s market, no one may be able to accurately predict what’s coming next.

 Shaun Bernstein article was initially published on REALTOR.ca.
-You can find it by clicking here
+You can find it by clicking here.

 REALTOR.ca is the most popular and most trusted real estate website in Canada.
 Owned and operated by the Canadian Real Estate Association (CREA), REALTOR.ca provides up-to-date and reliable information that makes finding your dream property easy and enjoyable.
-REALTOR.ca is popular with sellers, buyers, and renters and is accessible online and on mobile devices.
+REALTOR.ca is popular with sellers, buyers, and renters and is accessible online and on mobile devices. |

-Shaun Bernstein is the owner and Chief Storyteller of The Write Stuff Agency, based in Oshawa, Ontario.
+About the Author Shaun Bernstein is the owner and Chief Storyteller of The Write Stuff Agency, based in Oshawa, Ontario.
 A journalist and lawyer by training, he focuses on helping business and professionals tell their stories better in a way that keeps their clients reading.
-Shaun's own story includes playing copious amounts of trivia, and a lot of half-finished home improvement projects.
+Shaun's own story includes playing copious amounts of trivia, and a lot of half-finished home improvement projects. |

 Thanks for reading today’s BLOG!!!